 Increasing diversity in academia necessitates fair assessment of scholars.
-Academic communities must understand how life experiences affect trainee publishing output, including how identity may intersect with major life upheavals and, further, productivity.
-(Beisner et al. 2003)(White and Pickett 1985)W introduced new challenges to writing process that impacted certain groups more than others (Myers et al. 2020).The pandemic not only provides an opportunity to examine how major life disruptions differentially affect trainees, but also represents a substantial disturbance(Johnson et al. 2020)to the academic ‘ecosystem’ (Fig. 1).
+Within the current academic system, the main metric of success is tangible outputs such as publications and grants (Ravenscroft et al. 2017).
+There have been multiple internal calls change, particularly for being held accountable for how we achieve outputs (i.e., being a good leader, teacher, and mentor, without harming other community members; Montgomery 2021) and prioritizing equity for our community members (Maas et al. 2020, Schell et al. 2020, Fulweiler et al. 2021, Montgomery 2021).Academic communities must also understand how life experiences affect trainee publishing output, including how identity may intersect with major life upheavals.

+We use the stable state ecology framework (Beisner et al. 2003) as an analogy for academia and the impact of the pandemic.
+Similar to an ecosystem, academia is comprised of a community of individuals that work in various roles and function as a unit.
+Therefore, we can think of academia as an ecosystem that persists under a stable state, but that can be vulnerable to small-scale perturbations and larger-scale disturbances.
+A disturbance in the ecological framework is defined as a relatively discrete event “that disrupts the structure of an ecosystem, community, or population, and changes resource availability or the physical environment” (White and Pickett 1985) and, thus, can alter the state of the ecosystem (Beisner et al. 2003).
+We argue the pandemic can be thought of as a major disturbance of the academic ecosystem.
+It introduced new challenges to academic work that impacted certain groups more than others (Myers et al. 2020).
+Furthermore, the pandemic has amplified the unjust differences that currently exist within academia that were perhaps more difficult to discern prior to the pandemic.

-(Ravenscroft et al. 2017)(Montgomery 2021)(Maas et al. 2020, Schell et al. 2020, Fulweiler et al. 2021, Montgomery 2021)We use the stable state ecology framework(Beisner et al. 2003) to argue that academia is at a tipping point where we can either settle back into the existing state (Fig. 1B) or use the disturbance and insights of the pandemic to move toward a more equitable stable state of valuing scientific productivity (Fig. 1D).
+We argue that the pandemic disturbance has been so disruptive that it has the potential to shift the entire academic ecosystem to a new, more equitable stable state where new metrics may be introduced to add to the traditional metrics of success.
+The academic ecosystem is at a tipping point (Johnson et al. 2020) where we can either settle back into the existing state (Fig. 1B) or use the disturbance and insights of the pandemic to move toward a more equitable stable state of valuing scientific productivity (Fig. 1D).

-The productivity disruptions during the pandemic may mirror more singular events that individuals experience such as grief, illness, or unpredictable childcare.
 Although recent publications highlight how the pandemic affected faculty (Cardel et al. 2020, Myers et al. 2020), there is little understanding of how it impacted trainee writing productivity.
-Here, we conducted a survey to contextualize how the pandemic and identity may interact to disproportionately affect historically excluded trainees.
+Here, we (1) conducted a survey to contextualize how the pandemic and identity may interact to disproportionately affect historically excluded trainees, (2) show ways in which the academic ecosystem is at a tipping point from the pandemic disturbance, and (3) propose what the new, more equitable state looks like for the academic ecosystem.

 METHODS